Mia Martini: Problems with her record label (1975-1976)

-In 1976, the singer was once again convinced to participate at Sanremo Festival with the song "L'amore è il mio orizzonte", but changed her mind again in extremis.
+In 1976, the singer was once again convinced to participate in the Sanremo Festival with the song "L'amore è il mio orizzonte", but changed her mind again in extremis.
 In the month of March, the song was released without full promotion.
 It was her last official track with Ricordi, almost simultaneously released with the music compilation album Mia.

 Later, the record company RCA, the Roman label that had launched her career five years earlier, proposed a contract to Martini that gave more freedom to choose her repertoire.
 Martini, whose tensions with her label had worsened and who had been considering a change of label for some time, withdrew early from her contract with Ricordi.

 The move to RCA saw Mia Martini as the leading artist of the satellite label Come Il Vento.
 The new album Che vuoi che sia... se t'ho aspettato tanto included the track "Se mi sfiori", written by the newcomer Mango, the title-track "Io donna, io persona" and the song "Preghiera", written by Stefano Rosso, whose arrangements are composed by Luis Bacalov.

-For the launch of the album, the national TV Rai produced a special in color with the same name directed by Ruggero Miti, and broadcast an exclusive concert on the radio.
-In the summer Martini performed on Italian and international stages including Viareggio's Bussola and Sporting Club in Montecarlo.
+For the launch of the album, the national TV Rai produced a special in colour with the same nam,e directed by Ruggero Miti, and broadcast an exclusive concert on the radio.
+In the summer, Martini performed on Italian and international stages, including Viareggio's Bussola and Sporting Club in Montecarlo.

 Furthermore, with "Che vuoi che sia... se t'ho aspettato tanto", she performed again at Festivalbar and at the Mostra Internazionale di Musica Leggera in Venezia, presenting herself with an elaborate look: silver hairspray, royal makeup, and a sophisticated long red dress with a gold pattern.
-The year ended with the live recording of a special for the French television in November and with her collaboration with Sergio Endrigo.
+The year ended with the live recording of a special for French television in November and with her collaboration with Sergio Endrigo.

 In the meantime, however, Martini was sued in court by the record label Ricordi for breach of contract.
-The record company requests and obtains not only the withdrawal from the market of her new LP (which in fact was temporary), but also and above all the seizure of all the artist's assets and earnings, as well as the payment of a high penalty, for the amount of almost 90 million lire of the time.
+The record company requests and obtains not only the withdrawal from the market of her new LP (which was temporary), but also and above all the seizure of all the artist's assets and earnings, as well as the payment of a high penalty, for the amount of almost 90 million lire of the time.